SEMjs-Workshops/vue-js/src/lab-template-syntax/README.md

 > In JavaScript, the definition `this` is surpringly complicated.
 But in a Vue computed property, `this` represents the component instance.
 The component you're creating can be thought of as a "class" which will be "instantiated" when it's actually rendered on the page.

 All of your tests should now pass.
 You're done with the lab!
-Don't forget to perform the [post-lab teardown](#post-lab-teardown)
+Don't forget to perform the [post-lab teardown](#post-lab-teardown).

 ## Resources